Dabney Coleman, "9 to 5" and "Tootsie" actor, dies at 92

 Early credits included such TV shows as "Ben Casey," "Dr Kildare," "The Outer Limits," "Bonanza," "The Mod Squad" and the film "The Towering Inferno."
 He appeared on Broadway in 1961 in "A Call on Kuprin."
 He played Kevin Costner's father on "Yellowstone."

-Twice divorced, Coleman is survived by four children, Meghan, Kelly, Randy and Quincy.
+Twice divorced, Coleman is survived by his sister Beverly Coleman McCall and his four children, Meghan, Kelly, Randy and Quincy, and five grandchildren.